alex-therapeutics/diga-api-client/docs/diga_api.md

 ## Billing requests

-Invoices must be created using the `XRechnung` standard.
+Invoices must be created using the `XRechnung` standard and for each prescription code, exactly one invoice must be sent.
 There might also be dedicated accounting/book-keeping software which allows creating and sending invoices according to this standard, so that billing might also be handled outside the production system.
-However, the client supports sending invoices by mail.
+However, this can be a lot of work compared to sending invoices using this client.
-It is up to the users of the client to define what should happen with the response from the diga api.
+When sending invoices with this client, it is up to the users of the client to define what should happen with the response from the diga api.
 E.g. invoices are likely to be required for accounting and therefore must be stored.
 Also handling of apis which do not support billing yet, must be defined.